sgeektn/sqlBot/README.md

 You can set all the variables by executing the command that will be printed if you execute: python3 utils.py setenv

+IV-Usage

+	1 first setup ( See I )
+	2.a You can launch each service alone by executing the python script and following instruction .
+							OR
+	2.b.1 Launch command "python3 utils.py setenv" copy the result and execute it or edit the params that you want 2.b.2 Launch command "python3 getSites.py -d & python3 testSites.py -d & python3 exploit.py -d & python3 recursiveSearch.py -d"
+	3. Add dorks or sites to recursiveSearch or sites to exploit
+	4. Enjoy
+Please note : if you dont want to detach the threads from terminal and make them stop when you exit terminal or close ssh session juste remove the "-d"'s from 2.b.2